misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

 supervisord-conf
     Full path to where the recipe puts the supervisord configuration file.
     Defaults to ${buildout:directory}/parts/${name}/supervisord.conf

+supervisord-user
+    If supervisord is run as the root user, switch users to this UNIX user account before doing any meaningful processing.
+This value has no effect if supervisord is not run as root.

+supervisord-directory
+    When supervisord daemonizes, switch to this directory.
+This option can include the value %(here)s, which expands to the directory in which the supervisord configuration file was found.

+supervisord-environment
+    A list of key/value pairs in the form KEY=val,KEY2=val2 that will be placed in the supervisord process’ environment (and as a result in all of its child process’ environments).
+This option can include the value %(here)s, which expands to the directory in which the supervisord configuration file was found.
+Note that subprocesses will inherit the environment variables of the shell used to start supervisord except for the ones overridden here and within the program’s environment configuration stanza.

 childlogdir
     The full path of the directory where log files of processes managed by